DocumentationBook/SphinxDocumentation/setup/index.rst

    a Sphinx package among many other packages.

 *  `Conda <https://docs.conda.io/en/latest/>`_ for Python is a package and environment management system.
-With this system you can create various Python virtual environments.
+With this system, you can create various Python virtual environments.
 To use Sphinx in an environment, for example, environment called `py10` (meaning Python 3.10), install it as follows::

       $ conda install -y sphinx

+   .. note:: in the conda environment, you can also use pip if conda cannot find a required Python package.

 *  `pip <https://pip.pypa.io/en/stable/>`_ is a package installation tool for Python.
 Typical implementation is to use it in a Python virtual environment created by